mupps/personal-website/README.md

 For more information about configuration, follow the instructions in the [Getting Started](https://nextfolio-template.vercel.app/blog/getting-started#configuration) post.

-## Contributing

-Contributions are welcome!
-To get involved, just push your code to the repo.
-Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!

 ## Licence

-Nextfolio is open-source and released under the MIT License.
+This project is open-source and released under the MIT License.
->>>>>>> d1e408f (Initial commit from Create Next App)